jrdeslippe/perfportsite/docs/perfport/summary/index.md

 #### Strategy 1

-The first strategy to performance portability is to equate all SIMT threads on a GPU with SMT threads on CPU or a KNL.
+The first strategy to performance portability is to equate SIMT threads on a GPU with SMT threads on CPU or a KNL.
 This has the advantage of allowing the programmer to fully express the SIMT parallelism, but it does lead to a couple of challenges:

 1. SMT threads typically operate on independent regions of data (e.g. the programmer typically breaks an array into the biggest contiguous chunks possible